semusings/caching-endpoint-responses-in-spring-cloud-gateway/README.md

 <!--more-->

-**Code** I like build the stuff by writing maintainable code.

-This blog post shows the available options to create template.
+This blog post shows how it is applicable to cache response using Spring Cloud Gateway.
+For this you need to create two spring boot application:
+`api-gateway` and `order-service`.

+## Create Order Microservice

-## Create Template
+## Create API Gateway

+## Routing

+## Caching

 We are done, Thanks for reading!
 [Github](https://github.com/BhuwanUpadhyay/blog-code-example-template)